South Africa

 Where are the building cranes?
 What happened to the property enthusiasm?
 Why are people not investing in their homes?
 Where did the easily available capital go?
 Why am I reluctant to wear my watch when I go out or reluctant to purchase a flashy car even though I would like one?

-Sitting in my chair in a high-floor hotel room in Dubai and having visited Abu-Dhabi yesterday, I see the exact opposite.
-I see modern new exciting cities, huge development, high property prices, twelve-lane highways are the norm, six ways in either direction, properly finished motorways, no potholes, new vehicles on the road, 140 km/hour speed limits, efficient government departments, sane laws...
+Sitting in my chair in a high-floor hotel room in Dubai, having visited Abu Dhabi yesterday, I see the exact opposite.
+I see modern, new, exciting cities, huge development, high property prices, twelve-lane highways are the norm, six ways in either direction, properly finished motorways, no potholes, new vehicles on the road, 140 km/hour speed limits, efficient government departments, sane laws...

-I worry about the influence of OECD and other Western ideologies and who is really now trying to control these Emirates which are booming and have open doors to hard-working people of the world.
+I worry about the influence of the OECD and other Western ideologies and who is now trying to control these booming Emirates that have opened doors to the world's hard-working people.
 I see their insidious influence over their banking systems creeping in. (courtesy L.S.)

 Update April 2, 2023: South Africa is walking the same path as Zimbabwe, and I POSITIVELY ADVICE AGAINST ANY INVESTMENT in SOUTH AFRICA.
 If you are white, you are game.....(May 1st, 2017).